Ariel view of Queenstown on the South Island in New Zealand

 I was always taught never to drink water directly from a stream.
 As a result, it is shocking in a good way to dip my plastic bottle into the rushing stream and chug back water so pure and cold that it redefines what water should taste like.

 We arrive in Te Anau around 4 pm and pile into the car for the two-hour drive back to Queenstown.
 The dramatic light of late afternoon throws the surrounding mountains into high relief.
-This country really is ridiculously scenic.
+This country is ridiculously scenic.

 #10: Take the Dart River Jet Boat Experience